b02860de585071a2/dbus-broker/Scalability.md

-Whilst dbus-broker is still a young project, and no serious performance optimizations have been performed, this page outlines some of the challenges and design-decisions that are relevant to any performance analysis.
+Whilst dbus-broker is still a young project, and no serious performance optimizations have been performed, this page outlines some of the challenges and design-decisions that are relevant to any performance or scalability analysis.

-## Pipelining

-Each time we call into the kernel, we attempt to read or write as much data as possible (up to some fixed limits), in particular, we do not limit ourselves to reading/writing one message at a time.

-A nice example of why this may be beneficial is that a client could connect, push its entire SASL exchange, the initial `Hello()` message, and perhaps a call to `RequestName()`, the broker would read all of this data from the kernel with one call, process it all in the same main-loop iteration, and write out all the responses with one more call to the kernel.
-Assuming it is the length of the pending dispatch-queue that is the limiting factor on a busy bus, being able to do connect+request+reply in one main-loop iteration (rather than six, or even twelve) should improve latency accordingly, in the worst-case.

 ## Lookup maps